The San Jose Scene: Dear Deceased

 And indeed, Bart Thurber is still recording in the Bay Area.
 I sent him an email, and not only did he remember the band, but he’d recently gotten another inquiry about them.
 He went through his archives, found the first and second demos, and gave us copies.
 The other guy was still in contact with the singer, Erik, and he supplied the titles for the tracks (Bart only had track numbers).
 As an added bonus there were two more tracks on the ‘92 demo.

 After they broke up some of the members continued on in the music world.
 Mitch French (bass) went on to sing for Operator Generator.
 As of 2017 he’s in a band with his son called Burn Thee Insects.
 George Rice (rhythm guitar) was the original bassist for High on Fire.
 Erik Kliever (vocals) later fronted The Bliss of Triple Six.
+Ryan played with Krenshaw in San Jose, and Chris went on many years later to play with space rockers, Lumerians.

 Mitchell French - Bass